Five top tips for Clearing success

 Being flexible is the key to Clearing success.
 Look at courses that you haven’t considered before and don’t be put off by unfamiliar degree titles.
 They might have similar module content to the course you originally applied for.

 If you’ve had a change of heart about your chosen subject, Clearing is the perfect opportunity to switch things up too.
-Just remember to check entry requirements and required subjects before you apply.
+Just remember to check the entry requirements and required subjects before you apply.

 4 - Try to relax